aegis-icons/misc/style_guide.md

 <details>
 <summary>
   <samp><ins>
-    Name for the button to open and close summary
+    Name for the button to open and close the details
   </ins></samp>
 </summary>